scurvy/OpenTSDB-UDP-Proxy/README.md

 Is there a limit to the number of tags?
 ---------------------------------------

-There might be one in HBase or OpenTSDB, but I don't know what it is.
+There might be one in HBase or OpenTSDB -- I think it's 8?
 Also, there's the maximum size of a UDP datagram.
 Don't go over that.

 Do you support set (gauge) values now?
 --------------------------------------